HDDen/simplePHPbackup/README.md

 # simplePHPbackup
-Backing up site files and database with only ftp-access Also can restore database from .sql/.sql.gz previously backed or just uploaded file
+Backing up site files and database with only ftp-access.
+Also can restore database from .sql/.sql.gz previously backed or just uploaded file
 ## Quick start